-• Students will be able to research and present information about a New Zealand author.
+Students will be able to research and present information about a New Zealand author.

-We continue our HELL's Great NZ Book Trip with a look at some of our most accomplished authors, from Joy Cowley in Featherston to Gavin Bishop in Christchurch.
-From writers such as Katherine Mansfield to present day examples, New Zealand stands tall in their literary achievements.
+We continue our trip around New Zealand with a look at some of our most accomplished authors, from Joy Cowley in Featherston to Gavin Bishop in Christchurch.
+From writers such as Katherine Mansfield to present day examples, New Zealand stands tall in its literary achievements.